Back in the 1990's an exciting new technology for air cleaning was invented.

 A bright blue light adds energy to a painted screen

-which makes water into little pac-man people
+water into little pac-man people

 that eat smells and kill tiny bugs.